kdaysal/chat/README.md

 * Alternatively you can view the app using the preferred emulator of your choice -
     * For Mac, check out [XCODE](https://developer.apple.com/library/archive/documentation/IDEs/Conceptual/iOS_Simulator_Guide/GettingStartedwithiOSSimulator/GettingStartedwithiOSSimulator.html)
     * For Windows / Linux, check out [Android Studio](https://developer.android.com/studio)

+* Note - the devloper is kind enough to offer up his firestore database for your use in testing out this app (anonymous authentication is freely allowed) - but please try to keep the volume of cat pictures uploaded to < 1gb.
+Thank you!